lukehefson/testing/.github/ISSUE_TEMPLATE.md

+---
+name: Tracking issue
+about: Use this template for tracking new features.
+title: "[DATE]: [FEATURE NAME]"
+labels: bug, question
+assignees: lukehefson
+---

 <!--
 ⚠️ Please make sure that you add as much of the following as possible!
 💡 Labels are cheap and help to draw connections between product themes.
 Go nuts with them →